irinikp/GildedRose-Refactoring-Kata/README.md

   - `GildedRose.php` - this class needs to be refactored, and the new feature added.
 - `tests` - contains the tests
   - `GildedRoseTest.php` - Starter test.
-  - `ApprovalTest.php` - alternative approval test (set to 30 days)
-- `Fixture`
-  - `texttest_fixture.php` used by the approval test, or can be run from the command line

 ## Testing